theSdev/optic-mart/design/epics/scratchpad.md

 # Visitor Companion
 For the road warriors, Optic Mart offers a companion in the form of a **map** on which Opticians can be found.
 Upon click on an Optician's icon on the map, an **info card** containing general info about them plus their recent purchase history is shown to the user.

+# Blog
+Distributors and visitors will have a blog section on their profile so they can share new developments in the field interesting to them with other users on the platform.
+This blog has to provide a title field in addition to a WYSIWYG editor for creating new posts.